z5267282/mve/README.md

 The following errors are checked against:
 1. Correct number of arguments
 2. Correctly formatted arguments
+3. [ when applicable ] New name does not exist in the output folder
+4. [ when applicable ] Timestamps in bounds of the video

 # 3 - treater
 ## usage